-Large gold deposits are becoming increasingly scarce, grades are declining in known reserves, and deposits are becoming increasingly complex to treat.
+Large gold deposits are becoming increasingly scarce, grades are declining in known reserves, and deposits are becoming increasingly complex to treat….
+The race is on!

 Concentrator design has a large impact on the flow in production because oversizing in one area will push problems downstream.
 The challenge is to strike the right balance between equipment flow and recovery of concentrate ore grades.

 One way to overcome bottlenecks is to include a consistent design factor throughout the engineering process.
 This requires solid knowledge of the ore, open and transparent cooperation and sharing of expectations between the mine owner, engineers and equipment suppliers.
 Setting the design criteria based on shared expectations and common ground enables the parties to design a solution with focus on total cost of ownership, rather than lowest capital investment.

 “A consistent design factor on all equipment might mean a slightly larger initial investment.
 However, it is much more costly to shut down operations and replace undersized equipment at a later stage.
 The primary reason for focusing on the design factor in comminution is to accommodate periods of harder ore, where the circuit otherwise is designed to process at average rates,” says Dave Rose, Global Process Director for Concentrators at FLSmidth.

 For instance, a copper comminution circuits in the range of 100,000 t/d typically have a design factor of 15 percent and this design factor often leads to a production of 115,000 t/d.
 Consequently, this creates bottlenecks elsewhere in the production line.